haileyok/at-kafka/README.md

 - `atkafka_handled_events` - Total events that are received on the firehose and handled
 - `atkafka_produced_events` - Total messages that are output on the bus
+- `atkafka_plc_requests` - Total number of PLC requests that were made, if applicable, and whether they were cached
+- `atkafka_api_requests` - Total number of API requests that were made, if applicable, and whether they were cached
+- `atkafka_cache_size` - The size of the PLC and API caches
+- `atkafka_acks_sent` - Total acks that were sent to Tap, if applicable